gwensab/The-Goon/README.md

+# THE-GOON
-# The-Goon aka.
+aka.
 Temperature Housing Environment - Gwen's Office Output Navigator

-Process to create a self driving robot.
-Robot will be able to collect data from a temperature sensor using Arduino Mega 2650 and upload it to twitter using Raspberry Pi 4.
+PThis project follows the process of creating a self driving robot.
+The robot will be able to collect data from a temperature sensor using Arduino Mega 2650 and upload it to twitter using Raspberry Pi 4.

 ## Materials